sndipk/sndipk.github.io/README.md

 Description:
 				The Tableau project on COVID-19 aimed to provide a comprehensive analysis of the pandemic's data to uncover trends and insights that could guide public health decisions.
 The primary goal was to analyze various metrics such as infection, mortality, and vaccination rates to gauge the pandemic's impact across different regions and populations.
-The project involved extensive exploratory data analysis (EDA) and predictive modeling to estimate future trends in infection and hospitalization rates using historical data.
+The project involved extensive exploratory data analysis (EDA) and predictive modelling to estimate future trends in infection and hospitalization rates using historical data.
 The dataset comprised publicly available information from the World Health Organization (WHO), including daily updates on new cases, deaths, recoveries, testing rates, as well as demographic and geographical data.
-Key skills employed in this project included data cleaning, preprocessing, and manipulation, along with statistical analysis and data visualization.
+Key skills employed in this project included data cleaning, preprocessing, manipulation, statistical analysis, and data visualization.
 Python and its associated libraries—Pandas, NumPy, Matplotlib, and Seaborn—were instrumental in the analysis of COVID-19 data, enabling the creation of insightful visualizations and models.
 This project's findings were vital in understanding the dynamics of the pandemic and could significantly contribute to shaping effective health policies and interventions.
 By identifying patterns and predicting future occurrences, the project aimed to assist policymakers in making informed decisions to combat the ongoing health crisis.